erzhuebi/peddle/README.md

 🧬 Name

-The name Peddle is a homage to Chuck Peddle, creator of the legendary 6502 CPU, which powered the Commodore 64.
+The name Peddle is a homage to **Chuck Peddle**, creator of the legendary 6502 CPU, which powered the Commodore 64.